meilisearch/strapi-plugin-meilisearch/README.md

 ## 📖 Documentation

-To understand MeiliSearch and how it works, see the [Documentation](https://docs.meilisearch.com/learn/what_is_meilisearch/).
+To understand MeiliSearch and how it works, see the [MeiliSearch's documentation](https://docs.meilisearch.com/learn/what_is_meilisearch/).
-To understand Strapi and how to create an app, see the [Documentation](https://strapi.io/documentation/developer-docs/latest/getting-started/introduction.html).
+To understand Strapi and how to create an app, see [Strapi's documentation](https://strapi.io/documentation/developer-docs/latest/getting-started/introduction.html).

 ## 🔧 Installation